pip-services/pip-services-docs/content/en/toolkit/recipes/component_communication/_index.md

 ![figure 1](./figure1.png)

-In that example, and in order to add the three components to the References object, we use the fromTuples() method, which accepts one or more Descriptor objects, each containing information about a component, and the respective referenced object.
+In that example, and in order to add the three components to the References object, we use the fromTuples() method.
+This method accepts one or more Descriptor objects, each containing information about a component, and the respective referenced object.
 The following code shows how this is done:

 {{< tabsection >}}
   Not available